Slavery & Human Trafficking Statement - Appleby Westward Group Limited (SPAR)

 Due Diligence processes for slavery and human trafficking

-Appleby Westward Group Ltd, as part of SPAR UK is a member of SEDEX and it will be a condition in our Technical Code of Practice for all of our suppliers to be members of SEDEX, in order for us to view their ethical data.
+Appleby Westward Group Ltd is a member of SEDEX and it will be a condition in our Technical Code of Practice for all of our suppliers to be members of SEDEX, in order for us to view their ethical data.
 This will enhance our ethical standards within our supply chain.

 Any suppliers who are not members of SEDEX are required to successfully complete a Supplier Assessment questionnaire until they become registered members of SEDEX.
 With regard to the supply chain, our point of contact is preferably with a UK based company and we require these entities to have a suitable anti-slavery and human trafficking policies and processes.
 We expect each entity in the supply chain to at least adopt one up due diligence on the next link in the chain.
 It is not practical for us to have a direct relationship with all links in the supply chain.